 A filling station on the busy A48 near Carmarthen will get a new lease of life as a tourist shop and café following a £350,000 loan from the Development Bank of Wales.

-Oil4Wales, Wales’ only independent oil company with a national coverage, plans to build a new café at Nantycaws filling station.
+Oil4Wales, an independent oil company with a national coverage, plans to build a new café at Nantycaws filling station.
 They will sell locally sourced Welsh produce at the site overlooking Brechfa Forest and the Black Mountain range.

 The garage is on the eastbound carriageway of the main route from west Wales to Cardiff and Newport, and Oil4Wales founder and managing director Colin Owens believes it has great potential to attract travellers.